czeise/dotfiles/README.md

 ### Adding my dotfiles to a new computer

 This should be as simple as cloning this repo to `~/.dotfiles` and then running `install.sh`.
 This uses my `.rcrc` configuration file to determine which tags (and directories to install).
-For my work laptop, I'll probably want to add directory flags to the command (`-d crx-dotfiles -d .` I think...).
+For my work laptop, I think I'll run it a second time with `-d crx-dotfiles` to overwrite the existing `.gitconfig`. ...I think.
+Test that out.

 ## Software and Packages to install